ErikKalkoken/fynemeta/README.md

 > [!NOTE]
 > We currently only support a subset of the AppStream specification, which is needed to pass all checks when creating an AppImage.
 If you need additional parameters please open a feature request or submit a PR.

-The `appstream` command generates an AppStream metadata file from a FyneApp.toml file.
+The `generate` command generates an AppStream metadata file from a `FyneApp.toml` file.
 For that to work it needs to have some additional parameters.

 Here is an example of a complete file: